codetricity/pychildren/README.md

 Change in Direction
 -------------------
 When my son was 12, he broke the screen of his cheap mobile phone during cross country.
-I let suffer with his broken screen for a year and then finally bought him a used Android phone on eBay for $40, including shipping.
+I let him suffer with his broken screen for a year and then finally bought him a used Android phone on eBay for $40, including shipping.
 That first phone was a LG Optimus S with Android 2.2.
 It was the first Android phone in our family.
 My wife and I